Yaroslava Shvedova: 2017

 Shvedova withdrew from the Shenzhen Open due to a left foot injury.
 She started at the Sydney International where she lost in the first round of qualifying to Naomi Broady.
-At the Australian Open, she was defeated in the first round by 27th seed Irina-Camelia Begu.
+At the Australian Open, she suffered a first-round loss by 27th seed Irina-Camelia Begu.

-Competing in Russia at the St. Petersburg Trophy, Shvedova lost in the first round to Russian wildcard Natalia Vikhlyantseva.
+Competing at the St. Petersburg Trophy, Shvedova lost in the first round to Russian wildcard Natalia Vikhlyantseva.
 At Dubai, she was defeated in the first round by Monica Puig.
-In March, she played at the Indian Wells Open where she lost in the first round to American qualifier Varvara Lepchenko.
-In Miami, she had her first win of the year when she beat Jelena Janković in the first round.
+In March, she played at Indian Wells where she again lost in the first round, to American qualifier Varvara Lepchenko.
+In Miami, she had her first win of the year when she beat Jelena Janković.
 In the second round, she was defeated by 17th seed Anastasia Pavlyuchenkova.

 Shvedova started on clay court at the Morocco Open where she was eliminated in the second round by Tatjana Maria.
 At the Madrid Open, she was defeated in the first round by eighth seed Svetlana Kuznetsova.
 In Rome, she lost in the first round to ninth seed Venus Williams.
-Seeded seventh at the Nürnberger Versicherungscup, she retired from her quarterfinal match due to an injury after losing the first set to Misaki Doi.
+Seeded seventh at the Nürnberger Versicherungscup, she retired from her quarterfinal match due to an injury, after losing the first set to Misaki Doi.
 At the French Open, she lost in the first round to fifth seed Elina Svitolina.

 Shvedova missed the Wimbledon Championships due to undergoing ankle surgery.
 As a result of this surgery, she missed the rest of the season.

 She ended the year ranked 292.

 2020: Comeback

 Following surgery and childbirth, Shvedova began her comeback in February at the Dubai Championships.
 Using a protected ranking, she played doubles alongside Darija Jurak.
 They lost in the first round to sisters Lyudmyla/Nadiia Kichenok.
-Shvedova played her first singles match since 2017 at the Qatar Open where she was defeated in the first round by qualifier Laura Siegemund.
+Shvedova played her first singles match since 2017 at Doha where she was defeated in the first round by qualifier Laura Siegemund.
 In doubles, she and Jurak lost in the first round to Russian team of Ekaterina Alexandrova and Anna Blinkova.

 In March, she became the first player to face mandated quarantine during the COVID-19 pandemic.

 Shvedova didn't play any more matches for the rest of the season.
 She ended the year without a ranking.